AmaduKamara/seafoods-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # MD Seafoods

->This website displays seafoods meals gotten from an API [MealsDb](https://themealdb.com/browse.php?b=f)
+This website fetches seafoods meals gotten from an API [MealsDb](https://themealdb.com/browse.php?b=f) and display on the homepage.
+One can like a food by clicking on the heart icon and comment on a specific food by clicking on the comment button to have access to the comment form and place your comment in an instant.

 ### ScreenShoot - Mobile screens